aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 }
 ```

-How we set up the plugin's `initialize()` function depends on the plugin type selected.
+The way we set up the plugin's `initialize()` function depends on the plugin type selected.
 To review plugin types in depth, check out our [guide here](../02-plugin-types.md).

 Additionally, the way we deploy our contracts is directly correlated with how they're initialized.
 For Non-Upgradeable Plugins, there's two ways in which we can deploy our plugin: